solana-labs/token-list/README.md

 Modifications currently must be manually reviewed.
 For any modifications, please submit a PR, then raise an issue with a link to your PR in order to request manual review.

 * please check the 'Files changed' tab on your PR to ensure that your change is as expected
+* please link the commit or PR where the token was originally added.
+If the token was added by someone else, they will be asked to confirm that this change is authorized
 * please squash commits into a single commit for cleanliness